Frequently Used Terms and Definitions

 Guarantee Fee: Insurance fee that the guaranty agency may charge a borrower.
-This fee, no more than 1 percent, is deducted from the loan principal amount before the borrower receives the loan funds.
+This fee is deducted from the loan principal amount before the borrower receives the loan funds.

 Late Fee: A fee assessed to a student account as a result of past due balance.

 Loan Repayment Assistance Program (LRAP) Fee: LRAP helps Lewis & Clark Law School graduates who take low paying public interest jobs cover their law school student loan payments.
 Assistance is provided to qualified graduates through forgivable loans that are canceled after one year of public interest work.
 The LRAP Fee is assessed to law students’ accounts and provides funding for this program.

 Loan Deferment: An authorized period of time during which a borrower may postpone principal and interest payments while they are in school at least half time, enrolled in a graduate fellowship program, a rehabilitation training program, military deployment, and during periods of unemployment or economic hardship.